Gerjan77/EvaCoin/doc/readme-qt.md

-notEvilDime-Qt Readme
+EvaCoin Readme
 ===============================
-Contains build and configuration instructions for notEvilDime-Qt (Qt4 GUI for notEvilDime).
+Contains build and configuration instructions for EvaCoin (Qt4 GUI for EvaCoin).

 Build Instructions
 ---------------------